erikkurcz/notes/day0/morning/spark_notes.md

 ### Persistence
 * using memory option of Memory and Disk means if you run out of space in memory, it will dump to disk.
   * performance hit?
 Yes.
-Saves your life for when you have a bigger job than expeected?
+Saves your life for when you have a bigger job than expected?
 Also yes.

 ### Spark SQL
-* Load your dataframe into memory, run SQL on it, but without making schemas etc
+* Load your dataframe into memory, run SQL on it, but without making schemas (they can be inferred, though a performance hit of course)
 * Can use different formats like JSON, Parquet, etc
 * Can perform ETL on data then run ad-hoc querying
-* 2 main componetns
+* 2 main components
   * DataFrame (self-ex)
   * SQLContext (all relevant SQL commands)
 * Quotes
 	* "Use this engine as much as possible, you'll get good performance out of it.
-A well-written SQL statemnet can do most of what you'll want to do most of the time, after that it's just misc cleanup using your own operations"
+A well-written SQL statement can do most of what you'll want to do most of the time, after that it's just misc cleanup using your own operations"
-	* "There is an engine for streaming data queries called StructuredSQL" From the crowd: SparkSQL supports user-defined functions because it's just a lambda function applied through Spark's SQL engine.
-Hive will have trouble with it because it must be compiled into jar file, each query must be told where to find it, etc.
+	* "There is an engine for streaming data queries called StructuredSQL"
+	* From the crowd: SparkSQL supports user-defined functions because it's just a lambda function applied through Spark's SQL engine.
+	* Hive will have trouble with it because it must be compiled into jar file, each query must be told where to find it, etc.
 * Using pure SQL **will not** enforce type safety, which is really the only drawback
   * Shouldn't it be type safe based on schema of in-memory data? (*someone else asked this before I could*)
     * Didn't have full answer on this but ack'd that it's a fair question.
 From the crowd: potentially it reads schema of datastructure and enforces that way?
   * Related: If you're updating using SQL statement, will it error out if you designate wrong type for column?

-# Streaming
+### Streaming
 * Can be run fairly simply
 * Can be done better in Zeppelin than Jupyter
+* Uses microbatching rather that streaming in purest sense, but still, if you do need to take a 0.5s batch window down to basically nothing, use Kafka Streams instead.
+Lots of gain in Spark for a very small performance hit, most analysis that isn't latency-critical could realistically be done with Spark tied to Kafka